 Bregje van Eekelen

+Her dissertation (University of California, Santa Cruz) is titled The Social Life of Ideas: Economies of Knowledge.
 Both her dissertation and her current project (Brainstorms: A Cultural History of Undisciplined Thought) use a combination of historical and anthropological approaches to the study of traveling concepts, most notably concepts that are situated on the boundary between culture and economy.
 They include concepts such as ‘marketplace of ideas,’ ‘intangible assets,’ ‘knowledge economy,’ and ‘creativity.’
 She studies the socio-historical conditions of the emergence of these concepts; the knowledge practices, bureaucratic categories, and narratives through which they are stabilized and kept in place; and how they structure common sense, both in the past and in the present.

-Bregje van Eekelen is affiliated with the sections Metahistory and World History.
-Her research and teaching expertise include the anthropology of knowledge; modern societies and their genealogies; history of social science; language & war; work, governance, ideology; economic history and anthropology.
-At Erasmus, she teaches BA/MA courses in the philosophy of history (Theory of History, Historical Culture), Histories of Emerging Economies and honors classes on neoliberalism.
-She also teaches in the MA Research Workshop “History, Memory, and National Identity.”
-Van Eekelen previously taught theory and history of anthropology, ethnographies of capitalism, and histories and cultural aspects of trade, travel, and tourism (University of California, Santa Cruz).
+Bregje van Eekelen’s research and teaching expertise include the history of social and human sciences; anthropology of knowledge; modern societies and their genealogies; history of social science; language & war; critical discourse analysis; global capitalism; economic history and anthropology.
+At Erasmus, she has experience teaching BA/MA courses in the sections Metahistory and Global History, in for instance the philosophy of history (Theory of History, Historical Culture), Histories of Emerging Economies and honors classes on neoliberalism.
+She has also taught the MA Research Workshop History, Memory, and National Identity.
+At the University of California, Santa Cruz, Van Eekelen has taught Theory and History of Anthropology, Ethnographies of Capitalism, and Histories and Cultural Aspects of Trade, Travel, and Tourism.

 Erasmus School of History, Culture and Communication (ESHCC)